A fresh take on risk and valuation

 Central bank equity investments are still subject to a risk weight of 100 per cent.

-Finally, the CRR3 sets a floor for equity exposures that are booked as loans but result from a debt/equity swap performed as part of debt completion or orderly debt restructuring: the applicable risk weight under Basel III cannot be lower than the risk weight that would apply if the holdings remained in the debt portfolio.
+Finally, the CRR3 sets a floor for equity exposures that are booked as loans but result from a debt/equity swap performed as part of debt completion or orderly debt restructuring: the applicable risk weight under Basel III cannot be lower than the risk weight that would apply if the holdings remained in the debt portfolio (Art.
+133).

 Default Exposures

 When purchasing non-performing exposures (NPEs), CRR3 defines the risk weighting of discounts.
-The proposal states that when assessing the appropriate risk weight for a defaulted exposure, organisations can consider the discount on purchased defaulted assets.
+The revised text states that when assessing the appropriate risk weight for a defaulted exposure, organisations can consider the discount on purchased defaulted assets (Art.
+127-1).

 Use of credit assessments by External Credit Assessment Institutions and mapping